MasterPu2020/RISCV32-Subset-CPU-for-JPEG-Encode/Readme.md

 if A, then():

-    goto line1 if A is false
+    A is false goto line1
         ()
     line1:

 while A, then():

     line1:
-    goto line2 is A is false
+    A is false goto line2
         ()
     goto line1
     line2:

 if A and B, then () :

-    goto line1 if A is false,
+    A is false goto line1
-    goto line1 if B is false
+    B is false goto line1
         ()
     line1

 if A or B, then () :

-    goto line1 if A is true,
+    A is true goto line1
-    goto line1 if B is true
+    B is true goto line1
     goto line2
     line1:
         ()